ValverdeDaniel/FacialRecognitionV1/README.md

 $touch myName.txt

 #the following will push all of your additions to your branch assuming you're still in your branch

 $git status

+# it is also good practice to pull before pushing in order to make sure there's no merge conflicts
 $git pull

 $git add .